IsmaelTrentin/notes-obs/B1202 Linear Algebra/Matrixes.md

 ## Eigenvectors

-Eigenvectors are non-null vectors that multiplied by a matrix $\hat{A}$, produce a multiple of said vector.
+Eigenvectors are non-null vectors that multiplied by a square matrix $\hat{A}$, produce a multiple of said vector.
 Therefore it must satisfy the following equation:

 $$
 \hat{A}\vec{x} = \lambda\vec{x}
 $$

-A matrix can have **multiple eigenvectors**, therefore multiple eigenvalues.
+A square matrix can have **multiple eigenvectors**, therefore multiple eigenvalues.
 There are actually infinitely many eigenvectors if we count their multiples.

 In general the non-multiple number $N$ of eigenvectors for a matrix is the number of columns.